MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-materialized-view-partitioning-policy-command.md

 ---
-title: .show materialized view partitioning policy command
+title: .show materialized-view policy partitioning command
-description: Learn how to use the `.show materialized view partitioning policy` command to show the materialized view's partitioning policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/24/2023
+description: Learn how to use the `.show materialized-view policy partitioning` command to show the materialized view's partitioning policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/24/2023
 ---
-# .show materialized view partitioning policy
+# .show materialized-view policy partitioning command

 Displays the materialized view's [partitioning policy](partitioningpolicy.md).
 The partitioning policy defines if and how [extents (data shards)](../management/extents-overview.md) should be partitioned for a specific table or a [materialized view](materialized-views/materialized-view-overview.md).